RiadhRahmi/youtube_formatter/README.md

 # youtube_formatter
-Field Formatter to generate Iframe YouTube from video id
+field formatter for textfield to generate Iframe YouTube from video id